o-ran-sc/nonrtric-plt-rappmanager/participants/docs/developer-guide.rst

 Kubernetes deployment
 +++++++++++++++++++++

-Non-RT RIC can be also deployed in a Kubernetes cluster, `it/dep repository <https://gerrit.o-ran-sc.org/r/admin/repos/it/dep>`_. hosts deployment and integration artifacts.
-Instructions and helm charts to deploy the Non-RT-RIC functions in the OSC NONRTRIC integrated test environment can be found in the *./nonrtric* directory.
+The Non-RT RIC rApp Manager can be also deployed as part of an Integrated SMO in a Kubernetes cluster, and instructions can be found in the `OSC it/dep repository <https://gerrit.o-ran-sc.org/r/admin/repos/it/dep>`_, particularly in the *./smo-install* directory.

-For more information on installation of NonRT-RIC in Kubernetes, see `Deploy NONRTRIC in Kubernetes <https://lf-o-ran-sc.atlassian.net/wiki/spaces/RICNR/pages/86802434/Release+K>`_.
+For more information on installation of Non-RT RIC and SMO components in Kubernetes, see `Deploy NONRTRIC functions in Kubernetes <nonrtricwikik8s_>`_.

 For more information see `Integration and Testing documentation in the O-RAN-SC <https://docs.o-ran-sc.org/projects/o-ran-sc-it-dep/en/latest/index.html>`_.